RagnarB83/ash-documentation/docs/ash_program_philosophy.rst

 ASH Program Philosophy
 ======================================

-ASH is a program in its infancy and is constantly under revisement as the programming skills and ideas of the main developer evolve.
-It is inspired by multiple software projects.
+ASH is inspired by multiple software projects.
 It is written in Python but is not necessarily very Pythonic.

-While object-oriented (OO) programming is a highly useful programming paradigm and is used partially in ASH, the OO-use in ASH is actually fairly limited and is deliberately mostly hidden when using the program.
+While object-oriented (OO) programming is a highly useful programming paradigm and is used in ASH, the OO-use in ASH is actually fairly limited and is deliberately mostly hidden from users when using the program.
-Object orientation is used within the program to define simple classes such as : **Fragment**, **Theory** classes etc. that define the molecular-system or theory level) and for code organization.
+Object orientation is used to define simple classes such as : **Fragment**, **Theory** classes etc. that define the molecular-system or theory level) and for code organization.
-Meanwhile regular Python functions serve the purpose of jobs: i.e. we run jobs via ASH functions that take **ASHTheory** objects and ASH **Fragment** objects as input and return.
+Meanwhile regular Python functions serve the purpose of jobs: i.e. we run jobs via ASH functions that take **ASHTheory** objects and ASH **Fragment** objects as input and these job-functions then return an ASH_Results object.

-We believe that the minimal exposure of object orientation to the user, makes ASH a simpler and easier-to-use program, especially to those not used to much programming or even Python.
+We believe that the minimal exposure of object orientation to the user, makes ASH a simpler and easier-to-use program, being still highly flexible for experienced Python users but also suitable for those users who are not used to much programming or even Python.

 ########################################